VivekReddyPalsani/NLP-Project/README.md

 2. Navigate to the folder of the desired tool (e.g., `translation-model/`).

-3. Follow the instructions in the respective folder's `README.md` to set up and execute the model.
+3. Follow the README file in the respective folder's `README.md` for more information about the models.

 ---